Energy in Ohio: Oil and natural gas

 200 Public Square in Cleveland was formerly the headquarters of Standard Oil of Ohio and later BP America.

 In 2007, the state produced 5455000 oilbbl of crude, and increased production to 5554000 oilbbl in 2008, ranking #17 in the country.
 The state is fourth in the country in total wells drilled, including natural gas, only trailing Texas, Oklahoma, and Pennsylvania, and having drilled 1,048 new wells in 2008.
 Offshore oil drilling in Lake Erie first occurred in 1913, and the lake is home to oil reserves.

 Ohio has the second largest oil refining capacity in the Midwest.
 Toledo is home to facilities operated by PBF Energy and BP, totaling over 300,000 BPD capacity.
 The BP facility is undergoing a $400 million renovation and is expected to receive nearly exclusive supplies from a $2.5 billion oilsands project in Alberta by 2011.
 Toledo is also a target destination for supplies coming from the Bakken Oil Fields.

 Natural gas was discovered in Clinton County in 1887.
 In 2008, the state produced 85 billion cubic feet of natural gas, which nearly 100% of the production stayed in the state, enough to heat 1 million homes.
 The Rockies Express Pipeline was recently completed, connecting the eastern part of Ohio with natural gas production facilities in Colorado.
 1.1 trillion cubic feet of natural gas reserves are estimated to be in Ohio's portion of Lake Erie alone.

 The Marathon Petroleum Company and IGS Energy are major oil and natural gas companies headquartered in the state, with Speedway, headquartered in Enon, serving as a gasoline distributor of Marathon.
 Natural gas supplier Delta Energy completed the construction of its new headquarters in Dublin in the summer of 2011.

 Devonian Shales

 In 1951, the process of hydraulic fracturing was used in Ohio to extract oil and gas.
-Beneath Ohio rests part of the Devonian Shales, which contain large quantities of natural gas and oil reserves, and is one of the world's largest concentration of organic carbon.
+Beneath Ohio rests part of the Devonian Shales, which contain large quantities of natural gas and oil reserves, and is one of the world's largest concentrations of organic carbon.

 Part of the Devonian Shale is the Marcellus Shale, which alone is estimated to hold between 168 trillion and 516 trillion cubic feet of natural gas.
 Recent technological advances have made the recovery of these reserves possible, and the state has experienced a boom in drilling.
 It is estimated that 423 Goilbbl of oil are present in the Devonian-Mississippi Shale, with 98% of the near-surface mineable resources located in Ohio, Kentucky, Indiana, and Tennessee.